Shin Splints (Medial Tibial Stress Syndrome)

 - Taping techniques

-- Ice & Anti-Inflammatory medication (for symptoms management)
+- Ice & Anti-Inflammatory Medication

-- Patient education (nature of the injury, treatment options, the importance of proper footwear & activity modification etc …)
+(nature of the injury, treatment options, the importance of proper footwear & activity modification etc …)

 No matter the intensity or longevity of one’s symptoms, it is important for them to be addressed early in order to prevent the condition from worsening and affecting one’s overall level of physical activity.